SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 You have the flexibility to opt out whenever you choose.
 Just click the **Return to Classic UI** option on your left navigation menu of the New UI.
 Once you've switched back to the Classic UI, all subsequent sessions will default to the Classic UI experience.

 If you enter the New UI URL in your browser, it will still direct you to the New UI.
-We have implemented a translation from the old (Classic) UI to the New UI, but not the other way around.
+We have implemented a translation from the Classic UI to the New UI, but not the other way around.

 ### When is Sumo Logic planning to remove access to the Classic UI?

-Our goal is to turn off access to the old (Classic) UI at the end of 2024.
+Our goal is to turn off access to the Classic UI at the end of 2024.
 However, this timeline is subject to our successful beta testing.

 ### Will there be any limitations on capabilities during the beta phase?